googleapis/google-cloud-python/packages/gapic-generator/docs/status.rst

 As this is experimental work, please note the following limitations:

-- The output only works on Python 3.4 and above.
+- The output only works on Python 3.5 and above.
 - The configuration annotations are experimental and provided in `an awkward location`_.
 - gRPC must be installed even if you are not using it (this is due to some minor issues in ``api-core``).
-- Only unary calls are implemented at this point.
 - No support for samples yet.

 .. _an awkward location: https://github.com/googleapis/api-common-protos/blob/input-contract/google/api/